What is MTHFR?

 The First Step

 Fortunately, for children with MTHFR mutations that are displaying ADHD like symptoms, these symptoms can disappear by incorporating the proper nutrients and lifestyle changes.
 The first step is discovering whether your child has this mutation and which type.
 The two most common MTHFR mutations are known as MTHFR C677T and MTHFR A1298C.
 Each mutation and the amount of copies displayed in the child’s genetics changes the effectiveness of the methylation system and the symptoms shown.
 Therefore, it’s important to find out which mutation your child has and the best diet and nutritional changes to make for the specific mutation.
+Click here to find our supplement recommendations for your MTHFR mutation.

 The easiest way to test your child for an MTHFR mutation is by purchasing an at-home test for the C677T and A1298C MTHFR mutations.
 At BodyScience, we offer an at home test, that uses a cheek buccal swab for maximum effectiveness.
 Our results clearly explain which form of the MTHFR mutation you have along with the vitamins and supplements you need.
 Our MTHFR test kit can be found here.